-Quena Lesson #1 — Introduction, Exercises & Videos
+Quena Lesson #1 — Introduction, Exercises and Videos

 Greetings, fellow quena players!
 In this first lesson, we will introduce chords, working only on the G major scale, which is the most accessible one for this instrument, being the standard tuning—all holes completely closed.